-Within CODA Accreditation Standards for Advanced Dental Education Programs in Endodontics, 4-5 Biomedical Sciences requires instruction provided in
+Within CODA Accreditation Standards for Advanced Dental Education Programs in Endodontics, 4-5 Biomedical Sciences requires instruction provided in b.
+List the nationally accepted educational goals and objectives of the dental education area or discipline

-Page 1909

-Appendix 1

-Subpage 3

-Request to Establish a Process of Accreditation

-Oral and Maxillofacial Surgery Clinical Fellowship

-In Trigeminal Nerve Surgery and Disorders

-Commission Only

-CODA Summer 2024
+Page 1909 Appendix 1 Subpage 3 Ad Hoc Committee to Consider Request to Establish an Accreditation Process for OMS Fellowship in Trigeminal Nerve Surgery and Disorders Commission Only CODA Winter 2025

 "neurosciences" and 4-8, Clinical Sciences, requires instruction and clinical training in "management of patients with orofacial pain and anxiety".
 No educational instruction or clinical training in trigeminal nerve surgery or disorders were found in CODA Accreditation Standards in Advanced Dental Education Programs in Periodontics, Prosthodontics, Pediatric Dentistry and Orthodontics.